 The Legend of Hallowdega

-Many have capitalized on the legend of the Talladega Jinx, including director Terry Gilliam.
-His 2010 short film called The Legend of Hallowdega gives a comedic take on Dega’s history.
+Academy Award-nominated director Terry Gilliam is one of the many folks to be intrigued by the Talladega Jinx.
+His 2010 short film called The Legend of Hallowdega gives a comedic take on Dega's history.
 Starring David Arquette and Justin Kirk, and featuring such NASCAR greats Darrell Waltrip and Dale Earnhardt Jr., the mockumentary was shot in Charlotte, North Carolina and Talladega Superspeedway itself.
-This isn’t something you’d see on The History Channel, but it’s enough to give you a good laugh.
+This isn't something you'd see on The History Channel, but it's enough to give you a good laugh.

 When talking to fans, it's hit or miss on who actually believes in whether or not Talladega is haunted, but who am I to say whether they are right or wrong?
 It seems like most of the ones directly affected by the creepiness at Dega are either the drivers themselves or NASCAR team members.